There are lots of ways to access your files from work or from home! There are three main access methods for getting to your files:

 So which of these methods is best to use?
 Well, whenever you're connected directly to the campus wired network, UAWifi, or the U of A VPN, the preferred way to access your files is through CIFS.
 This is a direct connection to the file server, which means it's faster than the other access methods given above.
 CIFS connections look something like this, with a series of backslashes:

-If you're trying to access your files remotely without using the VPN, check out one of these articles:
+If you're trying to access your files remotely without using the VPN, check out:

 I'm using a CatNet desktop PC, configured by Engr-IT.